12 Apr The Ultimate Guide to Diversifying your Photography Income

 Passive income is a way to stop being tied to an hourly wage.
 And it’s how to earn money while you sleep.

 The key is to train yourself to shoot extra shots while on a job with a client.
 If you’re shooting a construction site for a construction firm, are there are small details that you could shoot while there that could be submitted to a stock library?
-Perhaps you’re a pet photographer, would any of your clients allow you to submit your images to a magazine about dogs?
+Perhaps you’re a pet photographer, would any of your clients allow you to submit your images to a magazine about dogs in order to generate passive photography income?
 If you’re photographing a model for a clothing brand, would the model be willing to stay after and shoot some potential book covers for a small amount extra?

 Let’s explore some of the different places that you can submit images like these.

 There are hundreds of stock photography agencies out there.
-They range from huge generalist agencies, to small boutique agencies.
-All of them fulfil different needs in the marketplace, and all of them require different kinds of photographers and images.
+They range from huge generalist agencies to small boutique agencies.
+All of them fulfil different needs in the marketplace, and all of them require different kinds of photographers and images but they can all generate passive photography income.

 Stock photography agencies mostly fill a budget hole.
 What they essentially do is provide imagery to people who need it, at a price that is cheaper than hiring a photographer (or taking the photo) themselves.
 And the reason that this works for the photographer is that they can usually sell the same picture (and pictures from the same shoot) multiple times over many years.